Metopes of the Parthenon: South metopes

 In 1819, Louis Dupré represented Louis-François-Sébastien Fauvel at home; on the right of the painting, a plaster cast of the metope south XXXI (destroyed with the house in 1825).

-On this side of the Parthenon, the preserved metopes represent the fight of the Centaurs and Lapiths probably at the time of the marriage of the king of Thessaly Pirithoos with Hippodamia.
+On this side of the Parthenon, the preserved metopes represent the Centauromachy (battle between Greeks and Centaurs) probably at the time of the marriage of the king of Thessaly Pirithoos with Hippodamia.
 Centaurs and Lapiths are cousins (Lapiths and Centaurs were half-brothers, sons of Apollo), hence the invitation of the Centaurs who descended from Pelion for the occasion.
-The effects of alcohol being felt, the Centaurs attacked the women and young men present.
+The effects of alcohol being felt, the Centaurs attempted to carry off the women, including Hippodamia.
 The Lapiths came to their aid, seizing all that was within their reach could serve as weapons, and the fight took such proportions that it continued outside.
 It is the fact that women are present in this centauromachy (as also on the west pediment of the temple of Zeus in Olympia) that identifies this specific episode, although it seems that some guests came with their shield, even throw them at the wedding.
 The presence of this theme on an Athenian building celebrating the city is however not surprising: Theseus was the best friend of Pirithoos and was present at the ceremony and during the fight.
 According to Pausanias, a fresco by Mikon, in the hero of Theseus (not yet found), dating back to around 470 BC., already evoked this episode.
 This fresco greatly influenced the painters on vases, and certainly the sculptors of the metopes of the Parthenon.
 Unlike the other sides, the Centaurs are not barbarians: they are from the Greek world.
 In addition, the sculptors of metopes have renewed the way of representing them.
 They made sure to remove the strangeness of the double nature, as it had been the case until then.
 The animal and human parts are not autonomous, but are well connected and functional.
 This is therefore a fight between Greeks; between humans and centaurs who are also closer to the human than the monster.
 The metopes could be a metaphor for the conflicts that then pitted the Greeks against each other.
 This theme of the centauromachy can be read at another level for Athenian citizens.
 The behavior of the centaurs who do not respect the sanctity of the wedding ceremony could echo the sacrilege of the Persians when they destroyed the shrines of the Acropolis.